Troubleshoot querying issues

 When the Coveo query syntax is disabled:

-• The exact phrase match (keywords between quotes) still works (see Searching for a Phrase).
+• The exact phrase match (keywords between quotes) still works.

 • All non-alphanumeric characters in a query except for the underscore (_), apostrophe ('), asterisk (*), question mark (?), and space characters are converted into dots (.) and are therefore considered as contiguity characters.
 These characters indicate that the group of words must be searched together as a single expression.

 You search for canada+shopping+mall.
-After the non-alphanumeric character conversion, your query becomes canada.shopping.mall, which is equivalent to "canada shopping mall" (see Searching for a Phrase).
+After the non-alphanumeric character conversion, your query becomes canada.shopping.mall, which is equivalent to the phrase "canada shopping mall".
 So, only items containing the phrase canada shopping mall are returned in your search results.
 Conversely, if you search for canada shopping mall (with regular space characters between the keywords), your search results consist of items in which canada, shopping, and/or mall appear.

 • The ? and * wildcard characters can still be enabled independently through the enableQuestionMarks and enableWildcards QueryBox options respectively.